Bramhope Scout Campsite

 - The John Briggs Centre

-- This was originally the county training centre, but now provides accommodation for 38 people.
-Inside the building is a kitchen, male & female toilets, a shower, and an activity room/dining area.
+- This building provides accommodation for 38 people in six dormitories.
+Inside the building are a kitchen, male & female toilets, a shower, and an activity room/dining area.

 - The Annexe